 It’s important to note that vision therapy does not fix your child’s learning abilities or correct any refractive errors.
 The goal is to improve their visual function so that their skills in reading, writing, schoolwork, and social activities are strengthened for a better quality of life.

 Contact Dr. Erin Pitts and the knowledgeable staff at Cypress Vision Therapy to schedule a consultation and see whether vision therapy is right for your child.

-Dr. Erin Pitts serves patients in Cypress, Hockley, Louetta, and Katy, and throughout Texas.
+Dr. Erin Pitts serves patients in Cypress, Tomball, Spring, and Katy in Texas.